PeepalFarm/peepalfarm.github.io/markdown/farmstay.md

 Farm Stay
 ==

-Although most rooms are taken up by permanent residents, resident staff and working guests, we have room for people who are interested in spending time here and experiencing low impact farm life.
+Although most rooms are taken up by permanent residents, resident staff and volunteers, we have room for people who are interested in spending time here and experiencing low impact farm life.

 * Shared room + 3 meals: ₹500
-<strike>* Private room with bathroom + 3 meals: ₹800 (₹500 for additional person)</strike>
+* Private room with bathroom + 3 meals: ₹800 (₹500 for additional person)

 100% of the money goes towards funding our [work](/?p=work)!